rainbowdashlabs/sql-java/README.md

 We will ship our required table layout in a file in our plugin.\
 It's considered the best practise to not include large sql statements in your code directly.
-This may change with java 15, which allow quoteblocks now, but we know that it will be a long time until we can use java 15 in production for minecraft server, so we stick with the old fashioned way.
+This may change with java 15, which allow quoteblocks now, but we know that it will be a long time until we can use java 15 in production for minecraft server, so we stick with the "old fashioned" way.

 Create a file `dbsetup.sql` in your resources.\
 We now write all statements to create our tables in this file.